jbiers/calculator-js/README.md

 - Handle clicks to the clear button. --OK
 - Allow for multiple operations. --OK
 - Handle clicks to backspace button. --OK
-- Handle clicks to dot (floating points).
+- Handle clicks to sound button --OK
 - Fix text overflow. --OK
-- Add keyboard use.
+- Add keyboard use. --OK

 ## What I've Learned:
 - eval() function
 - Number.isSafeInteger()
 - event.preventDefault()
+- how an XSS attack manages to input JavaScript code into a website
+- got really comfortable with arrow functions and event handling
+- how numbers work in JavaScript (how floating points are represented in computer memory